-Wild as the nature is, the human residents are no less exotic: Gay cowboy artists and indigenous activists marinate in hot spring tubs alongside conservationists working to restore the habitats of burrowing owls.
-The New Mexico of 2020 is a place Georgia O’Keeffe would hardly recognize.
+The human residents are no less diverse: Gay cowboy artists and Indigenous activists marinate in hot spring tubs alongside conservationists working to restore the habitats of burrowing owls.
+The New Mexico of 2023 is a place Georgia O’Keeffe would hardly recognize.

 Albuquerque, New Mexico’s largest city, has caught the eye of curious travelers.
-Mayor Tim Keller, known for his love of heavy metal, has helped attract new creative businesses—both Netflix and NBC will open production studios here in 2020—and thus, creative people who are helping to shape the city.
-Visitors will find rich indigenous culture, new food halls, and a vibrant flamenco scene.
+Mayor Tim Keller, known for his love of heavy metal, has helped attract new creative businesses and creative people shaping the city.
+Visitors will find rich Indigenous culture, new food halls, and a vibrant flamenco scene.

-After touching down at ABQ’s International Sunport, make your way to Pueblo Harvest, the in-house restaurant at the Indian Pueblo Cultural Center.
-Here, “pre-contact” ingredients—edibles that existed before colonization—bring time-honored flavors to such dishes as blue corn waffles and chicken, amaranth pancakes, and green-chile-and-cheese biscuits.
+After touching down at ABQ’s International Sunport, make your way to Indian Pueblo Kitchen, the in-house restaurant at the Indian Pueblo Cultural Center.
+Here, “pre-contact” ingredients—edibles that existed before colonization—bring time-honored flavors to such dishes as blue corn waffles, roasted piñon triple berry salad, and green-chile-and-cheese biscuits.

-Also worth a spin: a pair of new market halls opening in 2020.
-The 34,000-square-foot Sawmill Market, just north of Old Town, opened in March with handmade pasta from Tulipani, wood-fired pies from Hawt Pizza Co., smoked brisket from Mr. Powdrell’s, and steaming bowls of ramen from Naruto.
-The three-story 505 Central Market, opening this summer off Route 66 in downtown, will hawk Humble Coffee along with burgers, pizza, and beer.
+Also worth a spin: The 34,000-square-foot Sawmill Market, just north of Old Town, opened in 2020 with handmade pasta from Tulipani, wood-fired pies from Hawt Pizza Co., smoked brisket from Mr. Powdrell’s, and steaming bowls of ramen from Naruto.
+(Definitely don’t miss the mole from chocolatier Eldora.)
+The three-story 505 Central Market, located off Route 66 in downtown, hawks Humble Coffee along with burgers, pizza, and beer.

 Surprisingly, ABQ is also one of the world’s most important flamenco towns, credited with reviving the dance form in the 1950s.
 Tablao Flamenco Albuquerque, in Old Town’s Hotel Albuquerque, was the Southwest’s first authentic flamenco dance hall.
 It still holds regular weekend showcases featuring local and international performers.
 Intimate Casa Flamenca hosts tablao performances throughout the year.